AlbertYuan/gitskills/readme.txt

 <<<<<<< HEAD
-creating a new branch is quick and simple while use git tool
+creating a new branch is quick and simple while use git